gnimeth/Airbnb_prices/README.md

 ### **About our dataset:**

-* Used data collected from [Inside Airbnb](http://insideairbnb.com/get-the-data/) for Chicago which is updated quarterly.
+* Used data collected from [Inside Airbnb](http://insideairbnb.com/get-the-data/) for Chicago which is updated quarterly for the last year.
 Our pull was from March 19, 2023

  ### **About our project:**